 How to Make 508 Compliant eLearning

-Now we’re getting to the good stuff… Here are our six top tips for how you can ensure section 508 Compliance eLearning resources for your organization:
+Now we’re getting to the details… 508 compliant eLearning courses.
+Here are our six top tips for how you can ensure section 508 compliance eLearning resources for your organization:

 1. Create a Consistent Design Concept

-We have over 1000 modules in our eLearning library and each course we create has a consistent structure, branding, layout and style.
+We have over 1000 modules in our eLearning library and each course we create has a consistent structure, branding, layout, and style.
 The best design concept to use is clean and concise and remains uncluttered.
-Some learners may struggle if there content they are viewing is ‘too busy’.
+Some learners may struggle if the content they are viewing is ‘too busy’.

 We use a screen reader to test the content, ensuring that all elements on the screen appear in the proper order and can be read back to the learner.